bfairkun/LabProtocols/Cut_And_Tag.md

 {:start="27"}
 27. After a quick spin, place the tube on the magnet stand to clear and pull off the liquid.

-28. Add 60 uL Tagmentation buffer and mix gently by pipetting.
+28. Add 165 uL Tagmentation buffer and mix gently by pipetting.

+> It helps that the tagmentation reaction volume is a bit larger than the previous wash steps which may lodge clumps of beads on the side walls of tubes.

+{:start="29"}
 29. Incubate at 37 ºC for 1 hr.
-01:00:00

 ### DNA Extraction (1 hr)

 {:start="30"}
-30. To stop tagmentation and solubilize DNA fragments, add 2 uL 0.5M EDTA, 0.6 uL 10% SDS to each sample (or 2.6 uL of master mix).
-Then add 1 uL of 10 mg/mL (0.5 uL of 20 mg/mL) Proteinase K to each sample.
+30. To stop tagmentation and solubilize DNA fragments, add 5.5 uL 0.5M EDTA, 1.65 uL 10% SDS to each sample (or 7.15uL of master mix).
+Then add 1.4 uL of 10 mg/mL (0.7 uL of 20 mg/mL) Proteinase K to each sample.
->  The proteinase K shouldn’t be added to the mastermix since it may not be stable in such a high SDS concentration.
+>  The proteinase K shouldn’t be added to the mastermix in case it is not be stable in such a high SDS concentration.

+{:start="31"}
 31. Mix by full-speed vortexing ~2 s, and incubate 1 hr 50 ºC or 37 ºC overnight to digest.
 01:00:00
 Inactivate proteinase K for 10 min at 95°C.